-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, business-type activities, each major fund, and the aggregate remaining fund information of the Village/Town of Mount Kisco, New York (the "Village/Town") as of and for the year ended May 31, 2020, and the related notes to the financial statements, which collectively comprise the Village/Town's basic financial statements, and have issued our report thereon dated August 25, 2021.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, business-type activities, each major fund, and the aggregate remaining fund information of the Village/Town of Mount Kisco, New York (the "Village/Town") as of and for the year ended May 31, 2021, and the related notes to the financial statements, which collectively comprise the Village/Town's basic financial statements, and have issued our report thereon dated February 15, 2022 (which report includes an emphasis of matter paragraph regarding the implementation of GASB Statement No. 84).